We rely heavily on our intricate home plumbing system every single day; from using the toilets to washing our clothes and ourselves.

 Leaks in the kitchen are most often found around the sinks and among the supply pipes at the base of the basins.
 Examine the benchtop surrounding your sink for water damage; affected areas will be dark, swollen and spongy if you have a laminate countertop.

-Take a look inside the cabinet for dampness, water puddles and any signs of rot which may point to a leak.
+Take a look inside the cabinet for dampness, water puddles and any signs of rot which may point to a hidden plumbing leaks.

 Check where the tap joins to the counter and ensure it is not loose.
 As this area is constantly being splashed by water, it can come loose at the joint over time, which can allow water to seep into the area below.